ryouchinsa/ryouchinsa.github.io/edit/README.md

 Select multiple boxes.
 - Drag a box pressing the command key, you can select multiple boxes.
+- To deselect all polygons, press the escape key.

 Change color.
 - To change the box color, use the color picker at the top-right corner.